Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 A sum of $2.538bn has been co-financed by The Bank of Tokyo-Mitsubishi UFJ, Ltd., Mizuho Bank, Ltd., Sumitomo Mitsui Banking Corporation, Mitsubishi UFJ Trust and Banking Corporation, Sumitomo Mitsui Trust Bank, Limited, the Norinchukin Bank, Qatar National Bank, and KfW IPEX-Bank.

-An engineering, procurement and construction (EPC) contract has been awarded to Samsung C&T to construct the complete facility.
+An engineering, procurement and construction (EPC) contract was to Samsung C&T to construct the complete facility.
 An EPC contract was also awarded to Hitachi Zosen constructing the potable water blending plant.

 Control systems for the power and desalination plants will be provided by Yokogawa Electric Corporation’s subsidiaries Yokogawa Electric Korea and Yokogawa Solution Service Corporation, while high-pressure valves will be supplied by HP Valves.